evolutionlandorg/docs/advanced/furnace.md

 Drill classes can be 0, 1, 2, and 3 (to be developed later), and higher-class drills can be Synthesized with the Furnace, significantly enhancing their efficiency.

-The efficency and formulas for different drills are as follows:
+The efficiency and formulas for different drills are as follows:

 | Drill       | Base Efficiency | Variable Efficiency | Formula                               | Protection Days |
 | :---------- | :-------------- | :------------------ | :------------------------------------ | :-------------- |